Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Methodology

 \subsubsection{Feature Extraction}

-We employ two main architectures for feature extraction.
-The first one is an SE(3)-equivariant Dynamic Graph Convolutional Neural Network (DGCNN)~\cite{phan2018dgcnn} processing the SE(3)-equivariant node feature $\mathbf{X}$ of two consecutive point clouds and preserving its equivariance.
-The second one is an SE(3)-equivariant GNN (EGNN) module that, by integrating the processed node feature $\mathbf{X'}$ with the node and edge invariant feature $\mathbf{Y}$ and $\mathbf{Z}$, outputs the final feature $\mathbf{F}$.
+We employ a two-stage cascaded architecture for feature extraction of each frame.
+An SO(3)-equivariant Dynamic Graph Convolutional Neural Network (DGCNN)~\cite{phan2018dgcnn} first processes equivariant node feature set $\mathbf{X}$ of each frame of point clouds and produces SO(3)-equivariant output feature $\mathbf{X'}$.
+The second module is an SE(3)-equivariant GNN (EGNN) module that, by integrating the processed node feature set $\mathbf{X'}$ with the node and edge invariant feature set $\mathbf{Y}$ and $\mathbf{Z}$, outputs the final feature set $\mathbf{F}$.

-The first DGCNN network dynamically aggregates features from each point and its neighbors by a local graph, thereby generating richer local feature representations.
-Since SE(3)-equivariance is composed of translational and rotational equivariance in 3D space, we first achieve translational equivariance by translating the earlier point cloud frame to the origin of the current frame using the estimated ego-velocity and timestamp difference.
-This allows us to focus on rotational equivariance (i.e. SO(3)-equivariance), which is handled by a stack of LN~\cite{lin2024lie} network layers in the DGCNN.
-LN modifies traditional MLP layers such as Linear, ReLU and Pooling layers for equivariance on semisimple Lie groups, and helps to preserve SO(3)-equivariance in our case.
-After three iterations, the network outputs the processed node feature $\mathbf{X'}$, whose dimension is lifted to $N\times(C'\times3)$ by LN and retains SE(3)-equivariance.
+The first DGCNN network aggregates features from each point and its neighbors by a local graph, generating richer local geometric representations.
+Before applying the network, we compensate the dominant translational component using ego-velocity and time interval, so that the SO(3)-equivariant layers can focus on rotation-consistent feature learning, and the whole system predicts the residual SE(3) motion on top of the translational initialization.
+A stack of LN~\cite{lin2024lie} network layers is applied in the DGCNN framework.
+LN modifies traditional MLP layers such as Linear, ReLU and Pooling layers for equivariance on semi-simple Lie groups, and preserves SO(3)-equivariance in our case.
+After three iterations, the network outputs the processed node geometric feature set $\mathbf{X'}$, whose dimension is lifted to $N\times(C'\times3)$ by LN and retains SO(3)-equivariance with SE(3)-aware pose reasoning.

-The processed node feature $\mathbf{X'}$ is then passed to the second EGNN module together with $\mathbf{Y}$ and $\mathbf{Z}$ for further graph feature aggregation.
-For each node $i$ and its neighbors $\mathcal{N}(i)$ connected by edges, the equivariant and invariant features are aggregated and updated as follows:
+The processed node feature set $\mathbf{X'}$ of each frame is then passed to the second EGNN module together with physical invariant node feature set $\mathbf{Y}$ and relative invariant edge feature set $\mathbf{Z}$ of this frame for further graph feature aggregation.
+For each node $i$ and its neighbors $\mathcal{N}(i)$ connected by edges, the features are aggregated and updated as follows: